Explore UCD

 No

-Assignment(Including Essay): A policy brief style essay on a topic of EU relevance, following an explicit class guide.
-Week 14 Graded No
+Assignment(Including Essay): A 2 part assignment involving a policy brief on a topic of EU relevance and a reflection on a topic covered in the second half of the semester, following an explicit class guide.
+Week 15 Graded No

 50